-1. Install the top seal
+1 Install the top seal

-A. Cut the gasket for the top seal to fit snugly between the side seals as it lies across the top of the door.
+A. Lay the gasket for the top seal across the top of the door, and cut it to fit snugly between the side seals.

-B. Insert the gasket into the metal retainer, and screw the retainer into the top of the door frame according to the illustration.
-Make sure no light penetrates between the top and side seals.
+B. Insert the gasket into the metal retainer, and screw theretainer into the top of the door frame according to theillustration.Make sure no light penetrates between the topand side seals.